-But he never stopped painting and the observational skills developed as a designer form the framework of his work.
-He has become a prolific landscape and seascape painter over the past few years.
+But he never stopped painting and the observational skills developed as a designer form the framework of his work, which is evident in his still life and landscape subjects.

 Andrew captures light, atmosphere, and the very essence of his subject matter in paintings that manage to be simultaneously of the past, yet firmly in the present.

 His work is celebratory with a dreamlike quality evoking memories of place and time.
 Andrew chooses simple and joyful subjects which move him; boats at rest in a harbour, a figure in the quiet of the studio or precious family moments.